-Our Signature Event Package is a new offering for 2018!
-This package includes FOUR Hole in One Contests, a putting contest, a long drive contest and a shootout to end the day.
+Our Signature Event Package includes FOUR Hole in One Contests, a putting contest, a long drive contest and a shootout to end the day.
 What a great way to attract more players and sponsors!

 Signature Event Package Details: